 Create the Diagram

-You should now have something similar to this image in your Project Browser.
+You should now have something similar to this image in your Browser window.

 Note that there is a new Interaction container with an empty Sequence diagram.
 Double-click on the Sequence diagram icon to make it the new default workspace.
-Now you will have a blank diagram workspace and the Toolbox will have changed to show elements commonly used in Sequence diagrams.
+Now you will have a blank diagram workspace.
+Click on the double-arrows icon at the left end of the diagram title bar to open the Diagram Toolbox.
+The Toolbox changes to show elements that are appropriate to the current diagram.
+In this case it shows elements commonly used in Sequence diagrams.
 Firstly though, we will make use of our model and place a link to the relevant Actor onto our diagram.

-In our original diagram, Use Case A had a relationship to Actor A, so let's find Actor A in the Project Browser and drag and drop it onto the new diagram.
+In our original diagram, Use Case A had a relationship to Actor A, so let's find Actor A in the Browser window and drag and drop it onto the new diagram.

 In the dialog that pops up, select 'Link' as the type of placement required and click on the OK button.